-IG2.63 (SORP 290) For the purpose of calculating the longer term rate of investment return, it may be appropriate to spread the realised gains or losses over the period to maturity (or deemed maturity) of the investments sold (see paragraph IG2.76).
+- IG2.63 For the purpose of calculating the longer term rate of investment return, it may be appropriate to spread the realised gains or losses over the period to maturity (or deemed maturity) of the investments sold (see paragraph IG2.76). - IG2.64 FRS 103 permits, but does not require, a form of presentation which enables users of the financial statements to identify operating profit or loss based on the longer term rate of investment return.
+This return may be recorded within the general business and long-term business technical accounts and may also be disclosed separately as part of the total operating profit. - IG2.65 Where investment return is allocated, it should be on one of the following bases: - (a) the longer term rate of return basis (see paragraphs IG2.67 to IG2.70); or - 18 Implementation Guidance to accompany FRS 103 (March 2014) Section 2

-- IG2.64 (SORP 291) [Draft] FRS 103 permits, but does not require, a form of presentation which enables users of the financial statements to identify operating profit or loss based on the longer term rate of investment return.
-This return may be recorded within the general business and long-term business technical accounts and may also be disclosed separately as part of the total operating profit. - IG2.65 (SORP 292) Where investment return is allocated, it shall be on one of the following bases: - (a) the longer term rate of return basis (see paragraphs IG2.67 to IG2.70); or - (b) an allocation of the actual investment return on investments supporting the general insurance technical provisions and associated equity shall be made from the non-technical account to the technical account for general business. - IG2.66 (SORP 293) To ensure consistency of treatment in the case of an entity transacting both general and long term insurance business: - (a) where the longer term rate of return basis is used, it must be applied to both the general and long-term insurance business; and - (b) where an allocation of the actual investment return on investments supporting the general business technical provisions and associated equity is made from the non-technical account to the technical account for general business, no allocation of investment return shall be made from the technical account for long term business to the non-technical account.
+- (b) an allocation of the actual investment return on investments supporting the general insurance technical provisions and associated equity should be made from the non-technical account to the technical account for general business. - IG2.66 To ensure consistency of treatment in the case of an entity transacting both general and long-term insurance business: - (a) where the longer term rate of return basis is used, it must be applied to both the general and long-term insurance business; and - (b) where an allocation of the actual investment return on investments supporting the general business technical provisions and associated equity is made from the non-technical account to the technical account for general business, no allocation of investment return should be made from the technical account for long-term business to the non-technical account.